 Communicate and train users

-There are many people impacted by a migration: accountants, managers, sales teams and outside partners.
+There are many people impacted by a migration: Accountants, managers, sales teams and outside partners.
 Communicate transparently about time frames, what you are doing and not doing and expect the other to do or can’t do.
 Provide training and reference materials, support post-migration questions.
 Prepared clients help to minimize data entry errors that may present issues with reconciliation.

 Perform a final cutover from the flipbook presales system to your live implementation with a checklist

-On the final go-live day, use a preapproved checklist: the last backup, freeze data entry in the old system, extract the final transactional data, import into new system, verify or reconcile opening balances and check critical reports.
+On the final go-live day, use a preapproved checklist: The last backup, freeze data entry in the old system, extract the final transactional data, import into new system, verify or reconcile opening balances and check critical reports.
 Designate individual team members to take care of verification and be on-call for troubleshooting.

 Verify and reconcile post-migration